 - Prior REB approval from another institution, if applicable.
 Please submit the comments along with the approval letter

 - If you are conducting research at multiple colleges, please use the Ontario College Multi-site REB application form

 - If you are conducting research at Fleming College only, please use the Fleming College application form

 Please be sure to include all of the required information and forms.
 Incomplete applications will not be processed.

 Information about the new Ontario Community College Multi-Site REB Application Form

-In order to simply the application process for those researchers seeking ethics approval at multiple institutions, Fleming's REB has adopted a common multi-site REB application form for use by researchers conducting studies at the following colleges: Cambrian, Centennial, Conestoga, Durham, George Brown, Georgian, Loyalist, Seneca, Sheridan, and St. Lawrence.
+In order to simplify the application process for those researchers seeking ethics approval at multiple institutions, Fleming's REB has adopted a common multi-site REB application form for use by researchers conducting studies at the following colleges: Cambrian, Centennial, Conestoga, Durham, George Brown, Georgian, Loyalist, Seneca, Sheridan, and St. Lawrence.